 – Descriptive statistics

-- Data visualization with base-R and advanced R packages
+– Data visualization with advanced R packages

-- Interpretation of non-linear relationships in OLS
+– Non-linear relationships in OLS

 Representative Background Reading: